William Herbert Wallace is almost certainly innocent of this crime.

-- The following evening, Parry goes over to Olivia Brine’s home at 43 Knoclaid Road where his accomplice is – her nephew William Denison.
-At a time we might assume to be around 19.30, Parry and Denison leave, and Parry drives him down to a road near Wolverton Street.
+- The following evening, Parry goes over to either Brine (43 Knoclaid Road) or Denison’s home (29 Marlborough Road) where his accomplice is – Olivia Brine’s nephew and Parry’s friend: William Samuel Albert Denison.
+At a time we might assume to be a bit before 19.30, Parry and Denison leave, and Parry drives him down to a road near Wolverton Street.
 He would not park on Wolverton Street or too close because cars were extremely uncommon and it would be conspicuous, so he has parked at a road nearby.

-They’ve set the business appointment for 19:30, so if Wallace turns up at the Gardens at that time (which they might assume), then they can expect to have up to 20:00 comfortably before the chance of his imminent return begins to become a concern.
+They’ve set the business appointment for 19:30, so if Wallace turns up at the Gardens at that time (which they might assume), then they can expect to have up to 20:00 comfortably before he returns.

 There is no need to “stake him out” on the day of the robbery.
-If they knock at the door at around 19:20 (for example) and ask if he’s in/when he’ll be back etc., they’ll get their answer right there and then.
+If they knock at the door at around 19:20 (for example) and ask if Wallace is home/when he’ll be back etc., they’ll get their answer right there and then.
 If he is in, they can make up something bogus and leave.
-No crime has been committed.
+No crime has been committed at all.

 - The men turn up at 29 Wolverton Street.
 William Denison knocks on the front door, Julia lets him in when he tells her he’s the business client (Roland Oliver mentioned this possibility on trial, and Wallace said Julia would have admitted such a person).